Create an account for free - no minimum deposit required.

-We offer competitive and reliable pricing, with tight spreads and low margins.
-Trade CFDs on key forex pairs like EUR/USD from 0.7 points and GBP/USD from 0.9 points.
-Forex margin rates start from 0.20%.
+We offer competitive and reliable pricing, with tight spreads and low margins‡.
+Trade CFDs on key FX pairs like EUR/USD from 0.7 points and GBP/USD from 0.9 points.
+Forex margin rates start from 2%.

-Powerful charting offers a host of features to support your forex trading, including multiple chart types, over 80 technical indicators and drawing tools, pattern recognition and our chart forum community.
+Powerful charting offers a host of features to support your forex trading, including multiple chart types, over 80 technical indicators and drawing tools, pattern recognition and a chart forum community.

 Over 25 years' experience

-Since launching in 1989, we’ve become one of the world's leading FX providers.
-As one of the industry’s pioneers, you can be confident that when you're trading forex with us, you're trading with one of the best in the business.
+Since launching in 1989, we've become one of the world's leading CFD providers.
+As one of the industry’s pioneers, you can be confident that when you're trading forex with us, you're trading with the one of the best in the business.

-Our unique online trading platform, Next Generation, has already won multiple awards and we’re consistently working on new functionality, products and tools to enhance your forex trading experience.
+Our unique online trading platform, Next Generation, has consistently won multiple awards over the last few years, while our dedicated team are constantly working on new functionality, products and tools to enhance your forex trading experience.

-We have won over 50 awards worldwide in the last two years – a recognition of the quality of our service, and dedication to delivering innovation and technology, through our web-based trading platform and native mobile apps.
+We have won over 50 awards worldwide over the last two years – a recognition of the quality of our service, and dedication to delivering innovation and technology through our web-based trading platform and native mobile apps.

 Foreign exchange trading, also known as FX or forex, is the simultaneous buying of one currency and selling of another.
 The forex market is not based in a central location or exchange, so it's open 24 hours a day from Sunday night through to Friday night.

 If you were right (that is if you went long GBP/USD and GBP went up in value against USD), you would make a profit.
-If the trade went against you, however, you would make a loss, which could exceed your deposits.
+If the trade went against you, however, you would make a loss.